 Glutamate & GABA Analysis in Tissue Homogenate –

 - A flexible analytical method with adaptability to microdialysate and tissue homogenate

 - No UHPLC or two systems required.

-Detection of glutamate (Glu) and γ-aminobutyric acid (GABA) are in high demand, but current methods that depend on pre-column derivatization with o-phthaldialdehyde and β-mercaptoethanol (OPA-BME) can take as long as 40 min to 1 hour per sample to analyze.
-There are alternatives that use UHPLC or literally employ two systems connected with an online valve after the precolumn.
-However, both of these systems have a high initial cost and require more maintenance than the system we present here.
+Detection of glutamate (Glu) and γ-aminobutyric acid (GABA) are in high demand, but current methods depend on pre-column derivatization with o-phthaldialdehyde and β-mercaptoethanol (OPA-BME) can take as long as 40 minutes to 1 hour per sample to analyze.
+There are alternatives that use UHPLC or literally employ two systems connected with an online valve after the pre-column.
+However, both systems have a high initial cost and require more maintenance than the system we present here.

 We have developed a concise method to analyze Glu and GABA in 12 minutes without requiring significant system upgrades.
 This application is available for use with the Eicom HTEC-510 (the HTEC-600 is the newest model) or 700 Series after configuring with the low-cost ELS-500 Liquid Switching Valve.
 This switching valve enables the mobile phase to be changed on the low-pressure side of the pump.
 Peaks that elute long after the target peaks can be washed out of the column quickly with a second mobile phase.
-The use of such a switching system is only possible with Eicom Pulse Quenching Pumps because the elimination of a pulse damper from the system minimizes the volume of fluid between the pump and column.
+Using such a switching system is only possible with Eicom Pulse Quenching Pumps because the elimination of a pulse damper from the system minimizes the volume of fluid between the pump and column.

 While this procedure is available for both tissue and microdialysis samples, there are some restrictions on the use of the microdialysis samples.
 Please see the end of this note for more.

 If you are only interested in detecting Glu, Eicom recommends using our online enzyme column method.
 Please refer to the application note which specifically discusses it.